pieroproietti/penguins-eggs-book/chapter-5.md

 You need just a prerequisites: `git`.
 If you don't have `git` installed, just install it before:
 `sudo apt install git` on Debian, or `sudo pacman -Sy git` for Arch,

-Here's how you can use it, copy and paste:
+Here's how you can use it, just copy and paste:

 ```
 git clone https://github.com/pieroproietti/get-eggs